One of the questions that people who are considering taking a shot at stand-up comedy have is:

 Most people who are considering taking a shot at stand-up comedy have more than enough natural comedy talent to excel as a comedian.

 The real issues that new comedians encounter – fear, doubt, lack of confidence, etc. – happens when they try to make “writing jokes” that are designed for a reader and that bypasses most if not all of their natural comedy talent as the “core approach” for trying to get the laughs they want on stage.

 And what I have described is what you will see at ANY stand-up comedy open mic ANYWHERE in the world.
-It’s not a lack of talent that is holding most of those folks back.
+Take my word for it — it is not a lack of talent that is holding most of those folks back.

 It’s the lack of a process that helps them tap into their natural comedy talent.
 I’m talking about the same comedy talent that lead them to this article in the first place.

 You came looking for signs you should be a comedian.
 That is what I have to offer and I hope they help you to figure out your next steps.